ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

   py -m pip install --upgrade pip py -m pip install "SomePackage"

-Here is the minimal content of your python project to create a package following the standard mentionned above.
+Here is the minimal content of your python project to create a package complying with the standard mentionned above.

 .. toctree::